M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Choosing sampling rules to increase efficiency

 \subsubsection{Estimating optimal labelling rule with machine learning}

-First, we use machine learning to estimate a conditional expectation in the formula for the greedy optimal labelling rule.
+First, we use machine learning to estimate the function $\varrho_j(\cdot)$, which is defined as a conditional mean.
 In particular, we train a machine learning model that predicts $\cy_i^{(k^*-1)}$ values using $\proxyX_i$ values trained on the sample $(\cy_i^{(k^*-1)}, \proxyX_i)_{i \in \mathcal{I}^{(k^*-1)}}$, resulting in a learned function that we define as $\hat{\varrho}_j(\cdot)$.
 In this manuscript we consider using k-nearest neighbors to learn a function that predicts $\cy_i^{(k^*-1)}$ from $\proxyX_i$, since it is a universal function approximator and our theory allows for the use of methods even with a slow rate of convergence.